Seann triubhas: Dancing

-The seann triubhas is now danced at most Highland dance competitions around the world.
-Dancers usually start dancing it in the Beginner category at competitions, and continue to dance it up to Premier.
-This dance is also common in most Highland and Theory exams.
+The seann triubhas is now danced at most highland dance competitions around the world.
+Dancers usually start dancing it in the beginner category at competitions, and continue to dance it up to premier level.
+This dance is also common in most highland and theory exams.
 Dancers wear the standard kilt outfit to perform this dance, though it historically had been performed in tartan trews as well.

-List of steps
+Steps

 This dance is usually done with either: